novara754/mu/README.md

 ```

 Whitespace after any token is ignored.
-You can also put comments at the end of your input by with `--`.
+Comments can be started with `--`.

 ## Examples